-(Name) is nereby designated as Safet y Representative at the Flintco, LLC

-(Project Name)

-has the education and/or exp erience to perform the tasks as

-(Name) •

-outlined in the section titled "Safety R Manual and employs the following cre • Chapter 13 of the Flintco, LLC Safety

-The safety representative shall be presshall identify an alternate safety reprefrom the project.

-Sincerely,

-Name -

-Title -

-Company

-Date

-Pursuant to the requirements of Chapter 13 of the Flintco Safety Manual, each trade partner shall designate a safety representative to oversee the trade partner's environmental, safety and health activities.
+is hereby designated as Safety Representative at the Flintco, LLC (Name) (Project Name) has the education and/or experience to perform the tasks as (Name) outlined in the section titled "Safety Representative Credentials" of Chapter 13 of the Flintco, LLC Safety Manual and employs the following credentials.
+The safety representative shall be present on site during all trade partner work activities.
+The trade partner shall identify an alternate safety representative in the event the primary safety representative is absent from the project.
+Sincerely, Company a safety representative to oversee the trade partner's environmental, safety and health activities.

+Pursuant to the requirements of Chapter 13 of the Flintco Safety Manual, each trade partner shall designate